FACT-Finder-Web-Components/shopware6-plugin/README.md

 Settings placed in this section for customizing the export

-* Select Filter attributes which should be ignored be feed exporter - product properties selected here will not be exported.
+* Select Filter attributes which should be ignored- product properties selected here will not be exported.
 By default, all properties are being exported.
   **Note:** Variant products properties which are part of the configuration will ignore that settings.
-* Select Custom fields which should be ignored be feed exporter - custom fields selected here will not be exported.
+* Select Custom fields which should be ignored - custom fields selected here will not be exported.
 By default, all custom fields are being exported.
 * Export prices in all currencies - if disabled, export will contain only one column `Price`.
 If enabled, all product price will be exported in all currency configured for a given sales channel.